How to Use the Geant4 Toolkit Libraries¶

 and expected path.
 If the expected path is found, the status column will

-, otherwise it will contain NOTFOUND
+contain INSTALLED, otherwise it will contain NOTFOUND.
+Note that

 this check only verifies the existence of the dataset path.
 It does not